apache/sling-org-apache-sling-feature/docs/features.md

 ## Extensions

 The Feature Model is extensible, meaning that it can be augmented with custom content in a number of ways.
 Custom content be useful to co-locate metadata with its associated feature or to enhance the feature model with new functionality.
-The API Regions described in [apicontroller.md](../apicontroller.md) is an example of enhancing the feature functionality.
+The API Regions described in the [API Regions documentation](https://github.com/apache/sling-org-apache-sling-feature-extension-apiregions/blob/master/docs/api-regions.md) is an example of enhancing the feature functionality.

 Custom content can have one of the following formats/types: